Keyboard shortcuts

 Circuit selection

-Each circuit has 4 properties that are used for filtering and selection; instruction, chip, type, and name.
+Each circuit has 4 properties for filtering and selection; instruction, chip, type, and name.

 You can filter by name with both a whitelist and a blacklist.
 If the whitelist is passed, any circuit outside of the list is discarded.
 And, if the blacklist is passed, then any circuit inside it is discarded.
-If the whitelist or the blacklist are not set then they have no effect and all circuit names will be included in the extraction.
-Both lists can be configured as a comma separated list passed as arguments to the --method-whitelist and --method-blacklist flags.
+If neither the whitelist nor the blacklist are set then they have no effect and all circuit names will be considered for the extraction.
+Both lists can be configured as comma separated lists passed as arguments to the --method-whitelist and --method-blacklist flags.

 You can combine these flags in any way you want.
-You can also pass the --list flag to the tool makes it print the selected circuits instead of extracting them.
+You can also pass the --list flag to the tool to make it print the selected circuits instead of extracting them.
 This is useful for debugging a circuit selection that is not producing the desired results.

 Constants